equalitie/ouinet/README.md

 location bar and clearing the value of `toolkit.telemetry.server`.
 You can also avoid some more noise by disabling Firefox's automatic captive portal detection by changing `network.captive-portal-service.enabled` to `false` in `about:config`.

-If phishing and malware do not worry you for testing, you can avoid even more noise by disabling Safe Browsing under "Preferences / Privacy & Security / Deceptive Content and Dangerous Software Protection".
+If security does not worry you for testing, you can avoid even more noise by disabling Safe Browsing under "Preferences / Privacy & Security / Deceptive Content and Dangerous Software Protection" and add-on hotfixes at "Preferences / Add-ons / (gear icon) / Update Add-ons Automatically".

 Also, if you want to avoid wasting Ouinet network resources and disk space on ads and similar undesired content, you can install an ad blocker like